How taking a career break can work wonders

 People say a change is as good as a rest but surely taking a career break from work is just too risky?

-Obviously whilst the pandemic is in full swing and travel is under such tight restrictions this probably isn’t the time right now but it may be worth thinking about once the COVID risks have receded.
+Obviously whilst the pandemic is in full swing and travel is under restrictions this probably isn’t the time right now but it may be worth thinking about once the COVID risks have receded.
 Planning something like that will also give you something to look forward to and anything positive we can do to boost our mental wellbeing at the moment has to be a good move.

 A sabbatical is a break from work, lasting anywhere from a month to a year.
 You’ll have a specific purpose for taking the leave and your employer will hold your job open for you while you’re away.